jlboothman/techwriter-takehome/questions/questions-jb.md

 open Control Center at http://localhost:9021/.
 What are the names of the default topics that are created by Kafka?

 ### Answer
-The default topics created by Kafka, located in Cluster 1, are `docker-connect-configs`, `docker-connect-offsets`, and `docker-connect-status`.
+The default topics created by Kafka are `docker-connect-configs`, `docker-connect-offsets`, and `docker-connect-status`.

 ### What is the name of the Connect cluster that is created?